-- (a) An employer and employee may agree to substitute another day for a day that would otherwise be a public holiday under the NES. - (b) An employer and employee may agree to substitute another part-day for a part-day that would otherwise be a part-day public holiday under the NES.
+- (a) An employer and employee may agree to substitute another day for a day that would otherwise be a public holiday under the NES. - (a) By agreement between the employer and the majority of employees in an enterprise or part of the enterprise concerned, another day may be substituted for a public holiday. - (b) An employer and employee may agree to substitute another part-day for a part-day that would otherwise be a part-day public holiday under the NES. - (b) An employer and an individual employee may agree to the employee taking another day as the public holiday instead of the day which is being observed a the public holiday in the enterprise or part of the enterprise concerned.